litexlang/golitex/README.md

 - **Expression Validation**: Expressions like `Socrates is mortal` are called `factual expression to be checked`.
 LiTeX checks their validation based on `known facts` .
 For example, we have already known `if x: human(x) {mortal(x)};` and `Socrates is human`, so `Socrates is mortal` is true .
 If an `factual expression to be checked` can not be checked by LiTeX interpreter, LiTeX prints out `unknown`.
 Notice `factual expression` can work both as requirement for another factual expression (e.g. `human(x)` is requirement for another fact `if x: human(x) { mortal(x)};` ) or as an `factual expression to be checked`.
 - **Proof**: in LiTeX, there are 2 ways of proving a result: `prove` or `prove_by_contradiction`.
 In the example, we prove `not human(god)` by using `prove_by_contradiction`.
 - **Expression Values**: After checking, there are 4 types of outcomes: `true`, `unknown`, `error`, `false`.

+For more illustrative examples, please visit the ./examples directory.

 ---